 The title of your article should be your knowledge base question, while the answer should be placed into an HTML field.
 This will allow you to embed images, icons and a large amount of text right on your page.
 As shown below, this will also allow for content to be displayed in the preview pane of your search results, reducing the number of clicks necessary for your employees to find the answers they need.
 You can also attach an uploaded file to your intranet knowledge base article with additional information, and the search will index all content within your uploaded file as well when returning search results.

 Do you have examples of your own intranet knowledge base?
-I’d love to chat about it.
-Please comment below.
+Don’t be afraid to contact us, we’d love to hear more.